-Loparco found the officer had genuine reason to fear for his death or grievous injury and to use his firearm to prevent and had acted appropriately under the circumstances.
+Loparco found the officer had genuine reason to fear for his death or grievous injury and to use his firearm to prevent and OPP officers had decided to arrest had acted appropriately under the circumstances.

 Babak Saidi, 43, was shot Dec.
 23, 2017, by an OPP officer at the Morrisburg detachment where Saidi was reporting as part of a probation order